ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 consistency proofs into a single batch proof.
 Recalling from the discussion in
 {{log-tree}},

-- When a user requests an inclusion proof for a leaf of the log tree, the Transparency Log provides the minimum set of head values from balanced subtrees that would allow the user to compute the root hash from the leaf's value.
+- Whenever the Transparency Log serves an inclusion proof for a leaf of the log tree, it provides the minimum set of head values from balanced subtrees that would allow the user to compute the root hash from the leaf's value.
-- When a user requests a consistency proof, the user is expected to have retained the head values of the full subtrees of the previous version of the log.
-The Transparency Log provides the minimum set of head values from balanced subtrees that would allow the user to compute the root hash from their retained values.
+- Whenever the Transparency Log serves a consistency proof, the user is expected to have retained the head values of the full subtrees of the previous version of the log.
+The Log provides the minimum set of head values from balanced subtrees that would allow the user to compute the root hash from their retained values.